-Boot washing facilities should be cleaned and refilled for each new landing or every time personnel move between regions.

-- All personnel must inspect clothing, boots/footwear, luggage and equipment between landings and repeat cleaning procedures to minimize the risk of intraregional transfer.
-Boots should be checked after scrubbing and dipping on return to ensure there is no material remaining - All personnel are encouraged to check clothing and equipment for invertebrates and rodents after being on board a vessel that is not their usual base.
+- Boot washing facilities should be cleaned and refilled for each new landing or every time personnel move between regions. - All personnel must inspect clothing, luggage and equipment between landings and repeat cleaning procedures to minimize the risk of intra-regional transfer. - All personnel are encouraged to check clothing and equipment for invertebrates and rodents after being on board a vessel that is not their usual base.

 2.6.
-Additional measures for high-biosecurity-risk groups
+Additional measures for high-biosecurity- risk groups